-If we use the p command, it will show the item on the top of the stack.
-Here, that will be the most recently-pushed item, 2:
+If we use the p command, it shows the item on top of the stack.
+Here, that is the most recently-pushed item, 2:

 Or, we can use the f command to display the entire contents of the stack.
-This will show the items top-to-bottom, in other words most-recently-pushed-first:
+This shows the items top-to-bottom, in other words most-recently-pushed-first:

 Now let's operate on the stack.
 Let's add the top two items and print the result:

 Now let's look at the full contents of the stack using f:

 The numbers 1 and 2 are gone.
 They were both popped off the stack by the addition operation, which added them together and then pushed the result, 3, onto the stack.